qlawmarq/resume/Curriculum vitae_English.md

 #### Photoruction development team

-I was involved in the development of new functions.
+As Full-stack Web Developers, I was involved in the development of new functions.

 - Conversion of jQuey to Vue.js for some features
 - Application technology